-How can we help prevent pregnancy for youth in care?
+What strategies can help prevent unintended pregnancy for youth in foster care?

-Unplanned teenage pregnancies have serious health and educational effects on both mother and child.
-Teenage parenting in foster care also has financial consequences for child welfare systems, as they need to provide housing and appropriate services.
-Teenage mothers in foster care are twice as likely as older mothers to be reported for abuse and neglect and have their children removed from their care.3 For new young mothers, securing housing and finding employment when transitioning out of care is much more challenging with a baby or young child.
-The children of teen mothers are also more likely to drop out of school, become incarcerated at some point during adolescence, and have babies at young ages.3
+Securing housing and finding employment when transitioning out of foster care is much more challenging for a young mother with a baby or young child.
+The children of teen mothers (not specific only to teen mothers in foster care) also are more likely to drop out of school, become incarcerated at some point during adolescence, and have babies at young ages.2